ScarVaapad/VaccineTwitter/README.md

 # What do you need to do

-1. Download it as a zip file
+1. Download it as a zip file and unzip it.
+2. Data Management
-2. Create a folder named "data" under VaccineTwitter
+   a.
+Create a folder named "data" under VaccineTwitter
-3. Put your csv file in there
+   b.
+Put your .csv files that we want to analyse in there.
-4. Run either PracticeEDA.py or PracticeEDA.ipynb, the former is best with an IDE and the later is for juypter note book and more browser-welcome.
+3. Create environment for running the code
+   a.
+If you are using virtual environment, using terminal/cmd on the folder and type $ pip install -r requirements.txt
+   b.
+Otherwise just run the programs in jupyter notebook and install packages if there are anything missing